haacked/haacked.com/_posts/archived/2008-07-02-httpmodule-for-timing-requests.aspx.markdown

 ---
 layout: post
-title: "HttpModule For Timing Requests"
+title: HttpModule For Timing Requests
 date: 2008-07-02 -0800
 comments: true
 disqus_identifier: 18501
-categories: [asp.net,asp.net mvc,code]
+categories:
+- asp.net
+- asp.net mvc
+- code
+redirect_from: "/archive/2008/07/01/httpmodule-for-timing-requests.aspx/"
 ---

 Yesterday, I wrote a quick and dirty ASP.NET `HttpModule` for displaying the time that a request takes to process.
 Note that by turning on [trace output for a